Legal death: Estate

 In nearly all jurisdictions, dead people do not have the right to own property.
 When a person dies, their property needs to be distributed to others in a process called probate.
 People can specify their wishes before they die by preparing a will and testament.
 If there is no will, the laws of their country determine how the property is distributed.
 In most cases, it would go to next of kin, such as a spouse or adult child.
 If the person who died is wealthy, often a portion of their property will be collected by an estate tax.

 Bioethics

 There are a few controversies surrounding the topic of legal death among health professionals and the general public.
-The main issues argued amongst bioethicist include but are not limited to; non-heart-beating organ donation, the criteria for determining death for adults versus infants, and whole-brain versus higher-brain versus brainstem death.
+The main issues argued amongst bioethicists include but are not limited to; non-heart-beating organ donation, the criteria for determining death for adults versus infants, and whole-brain versus higher-brain versus brainstem death.